 Anyone responsible for an animal has a legal duty to ensure that its needs are met.
-It's a criminal offence not to meet an animal’s welfare needs or fail to protect an animal from unnecessary suffering.
-For example, not providing a suitable diet or poor living conditions, or hurting an animal deliberately.
+It's a criminal offence to fail to meet an animal’s welfare needs or fail to protect an animal from unnecessary suffering.
+For example, this could mean giving the animal an unsuitable diet, providing poor living conditions or hurting an animal deliberately.

-In Scotland it's also illegal, and may be a criminal offence, to:
+It's also illegal, and might be a criminal offence, to:

-- dock a dogs tail - except working spaniels or hunt point retriever puppies if they're under 5 days old
+- dock a dog's tail - except for working spaniels or hunt point retriever puppies if they're under five days old

-- offer live animals as prizes - except if one family member gives a relative a live pet
+- offer live animals as prizes - except if a family member gives a relative a live pet

 - operate on an animal without due care and humanity

-- use an animal in an experiment which causes pain
+- use an animal in an experiment that causes pain

 Which animals are protected

-All vertebrate animals looked after by people are protected in law from cruelty.
+All vertebrates looked after by people are protected in law from cruelty.
+Vertebrates include mammals, birds, fish, reptiles and amphibians.
 Spiders and insects, including tarantulas and stick insects, aren't protected.
-Certain insects may be protected by the law to protect wildlife.
+Certain insects are protected by the law to protect wildlife.

-It doesn't matter where the animal is, for example it could be a person's home, a pet shop, a market, circus, a kennel or cattery.
+It doesn't matter where the animal is - for example, it could be in a person's home, a pet shop, a market, a circus, a kennel or a cattery.